MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 In this step, you will show the process of applying a label from the perspective of the user (in this case the user is the admin).
 For the purpose of viewing the impact of applying the label, you will select the Confidential - Finance label because this label applies a watermark.

-1. From the Microsoft Purview compliance portal home page, select the **app launcher icon**, next to where it says Contoso Electronics. **right click on the Word icon** and select **Open in new tab**.
+1. From the Microsoft Purview compliance portal home page, select the **app launcher icon**, next to where it says Contoso Electronics.
+Select the **Word icon**.

 1. Select **+ New blank document**, then enter some text on the page.
-On the blue bar on the top of the page, select the down-arrow, next to where it says DocumentXX - Saved, and in the File Name box enter, **Test-label**.
+On the blue bar on the top of the page, select the down-arrow, next to where it says Document - Saved, and in the File Name box enter, **Test-label** then press the **Enter** key on your keyboard.

 1. From the top menu bar, select **Sensitivity icon** (the icon to the right of the microphone icon), if you don't immediately see this option, refresh the page.
 From the drop down select **Confidential - Finance**.
 1.